Los Angeles Angels pitcher Tyler Skaggs died of accidental overdose: coroner

 Los Angeles Angels pitcher Tyler Skaggs died after accidentally overdosing on a mixture of the painkillers fentanyl and oxycodone as well as alcohol, according to an autopsy report released on Friday.

-Skaggs, 27, was found dead in a Southlake, Texas hotel room on July 1, hours before the Angels were to play the Texas Rangers.
+Skaggs, 27, was found dead in a Southlake, Texas, hotel room on July 1, hours before the Angels were to play the Texas Rangers.

-The Tarrant County Medical Examiner’s Office said Skaggs' cause of death was due to “mixed ethanol, fentanyl and oxycodone intoxication with terminal aspiration of gastric contents,” meaning Skaggs was intoxicated and is thought to have choked on his own vomit.
-No trauma was suspected.
+The Tarrant County Medical Examiner’s Office said Skaggs died due to “mixed ethanol, fentanyl and oxycodone intoxication with terminal aspiration of gastric contents,” meaning Skaggs was intoxicated and is thought to have choked on his own vomit.

 Fentanyl is a powerful synthetic opioid that can treat severe pain.
 Oxycodone is also used to treat pain and can be fatal when combined with other substances or taken in high doses.

-In a statement released in response to the autopsy report, Skaggs’ family indicated an Angels employee might be involved in the circumstances surrounding his death, but did not elaborate further.
+In a statement released in response to the autopsy report, Skaggs’ family insinuated that an Angels employee might be involved in the circumstances surrounding his death, but did not elaborate.

 LOS ANGELES ANGELS PITCHER TYLER SKAGGS DEAD AT 27